Stevenmch/Bipedal-Robot/README.md

 #### Mechanism
 -  3D Printer Parts
-> Be careful, The quantity represents the number of times you should print the part because you will only find one quantity in the file STL.
+> Be careful, The quantity represents the number of times you should print that part because you will only find one quantity in the file STL.

 | Part      | Quantity |
 | --------- | -----:|